How much will it cost to see Dr Moncrieff for the first time?

 For cosmetic procedures, please note that there is a deposit of 20% of the surgical fee due when you book in your procedure which becomes non-refundable after a 7 day cooling off period.
 This is required to secure a date for your operation in hospital.

 Note that all cosmetic surgery operations must be paid in full 2 weeks prior to the scheduled procedure.
 If payment is not received by the due date, the operation will be cancelled.

 Do you offer payment plans for plastic surgery?

-Hunter Plastic Surgery does not offer payment plans as it is illegal for all aesthetic clinics to even suggest financing companies (although many choose to ignore the law and do it – we are just a bit more law-abiding)!
+Hunter Plastic Surgery does not offer payment plans as it is illegal for all aesthetic clinics to refer to financing companies in advertising.

 But there are a number of options that patients have to assist with funding medical procedures.

 Some of our patients have funded their surgery through medical payment companies that can be found on the internet (just Google general terms such as ‘Australian medical financing’).
 We are not affiliated or endorse any particular financing company.

 Other patients have approached their existing banks for redraws or personal loans or used a low-interest credit card to help fund their procedure.